Course Listing

 Foundational / Beginner

 805 In this module, through 5 illustrative cases, the audience will learn about the approach of movement disorders associated with various infections, underlying pathophysiology, how to evaluate them to confirm the diagnosis, treatment options, and the expected prognosis.
 Basic/Translational Neuroscience, Environmental Risk factors, Etiology & Pathophysiology, Medications for motor complications, Medications for motor symptoms, Medications for non-motor symptoms, Therapies-Pharmacological Pramod Pal, MD, DM, FRCP (Lon) 60 1.00 2024-07-17 https://education.movementdisorders.org/Detail/805/Movement-Disorders-and-Infectious-Diseases:-Five-Illustrative-Cases https://education.movementdisorders.org/Upload/ActivityImages/Infectious-Disease189912.jpg 2024-07-17T00:00:00 2027-07-17T00:00:00 <p><strong>ACCREDITATION STATEMENT</strong></p><p>This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME).
 The International Parkinson and Movement Disorder Society is accredited by the ACCME to provide continuing medical education for physicians.</p><p><br></p><p><strong>CREDIT DESIGNATION STATEMENT</strong></p><p>The International Parkinson and Movement Disorder Society designates this activity for a maximum of 1 <em>AMA PRA Category 1 Credits™</em>.
 Physicians should only claim credit commensurate with the extent of their participation.</p><p><br></p><p><strong>FACULTY DISCLOSURE</strong></p><p>All individuals in control of content for this activity are required to disclose all financial relationships with ineligible companies (as defined by the ACCME) over the last 24 months.
 Disclosure information is available <a class="fr-file" href="https://s3-us-east-2.amazonaws.com/mds-lms/FroalaFiles/Faculty Disclosure_12042024122948.pdf" target="_blank">HERE</a>.
 All relevant financial relationships have been mitigated in advance of this program.</p><p><br></p><p><strong>SATISFACTORY COMPLETION</strong></p><p>Participants must complete an evaluation for each session they attend to receive continuing medical education credit.
 Your chosen session(s) must be attended in their entirety.
 Partial credit for individual sessions is not available.</p><p><br></p><p><strong>METHOD OF PARTICIPATION </strong></p><p>Your chosen sessions must be attended in their entirety.
 Partial credit of individual sessions is not available.
 If you are seeking continuing education credit for a specialty not listed in the Accreditation Statement, it is your responsibility to contact your licensing/certification board to determine course eligibility for your board requirement.</p><p><br></p><p><strong>CONTENT VALIDITY STATEMENT</strong></p><p>All recommendations involving clinical medicine in MDS activities are based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the case of patients.
 All scientific research referred to, reported or used in CME in support or justification of a patient care recommendations conforms to the generally accepted standards of experimental design, data collection and analysis.
 Activities that promote recommendations, treatment or manners of practicing medicine not within the definition of CME or are knowing to have risks or dangers that outweigh the benefits or are knowing to be ineffective in the treatment of patients do not constitute valid CME.</p> MDS Education <p><span style="background-color: null;"><strong>FACULTY</strong></span></p><p>Pramod Pal, MD, DM, FRCP (Lon) - National Institute of Mental Health & Neurosciences, Bengaluru, India</p><p>Vikram Holla, MD, DM - National Institute of Mental Health and Neuroscience, Bengaluru, India</p><p><br></p><p><strong>LEARNING OBJECTIVES</strong></p><p>Upon completion of this activity, learners will be able to: </p><p>1.
 Recognize the spectrum of infections that can present with movement disorders.</p><p>2.
 Outline the practical approach in evaluating a case of suspected infection-related movement disorders.</p><p>3.
 Learn about the available treatment options and the prognosis in various infection related movement disorders.</p><p><br></p><p><strong>INTENDED AUDIENCE</strong></p><p>This activity is intended for students, residents, primary care providers, internists, allied health, non-neurology specialists, and industry who have limited to no movement disorder experience.</p><p><br></p><p><strong>HARDWARE AND SOFTWARE REQUIREMENTS</strong></p><p>1.
 Active Internet connection (DSL or Cable).
 Dial-up connection will have constant buffering problem.</p><p>2.
 Compatible with Windows PC and MAC (256 MB of RAM or higher).</p><p>3.
 Activity is best viewed on Internet Explorer 9.0 or higher, Safari 5.0 or higher and Firefox 29.0 or higher.</p><p>4.
 Adobe Flash Player 12.0 (or higher).</p><p>5.
-Adobe Reader to print certificate.</p> 0 /Courses/Movement-Disorders-and-Infectious-Diseases-Five-Illustrative-Cases.htm Movement Disorders and Infectious Diseases: Five Illustrative Cases 2024-07-17T00:01:32.203 0 0 Foundational / Beginner Clinician Fellow Industry Resident Student Interactive CME English USA On-Demand
+Adobe Reader to print certificate.</p> 0 /Courses/Movement-Disorders-and-Infectious-Diseases-Five-Illustrative-Cases.htm Movement Disorders and Infectious Diseases: Five Illustrative Cases 2024-07-17T00:01:32.203 0 0 Foundational / Beginner Clinician Fellow Industry Resident Student Interactive CME English On-Demand USA

 Interactive Module: Clinical Case Presentations: Tremor